slidevjs/slidev/docs/features/slot-sugar.md

 # Left

-This shows on the left
+This is shown on the left
 ```